 If you file for divorce first, you may get the chance to present your side of the argument first.
 While that sounds good on paper and can have advantages, it’s not always ideal.

 Presenting your case before your spouse provides the opportunity to make a strong initial impression.
 Judges are human, and being the first person before the bench can have a lasting effect.
-Though if you get off on the wrong foot, a strong first impression may be detrimental.
+Though if you get off on the wrong foot, that strong first impression may prove detrimental.

 Ideally, however, revealing your plan shouldn’t be a huge problem.
 If you build a strategy on a sound legal foundation rather than artifice, stunts, and emotion, you should be fine.
 If you have a strong case, when you present probably won’t be an issue.